yusukeishihata/yusukeishihata.github.io/content/authors/admin/_index.md

     url: https://www.econ.duke.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: I'm interested in Labor/Family/Education and structural models such as job search and marriage matching.
+bio: I'm interested in Labor/Family/Education and structural models such as marriage matching and job search.

 # Interests to show in About widget
 interests: